oneazi/CSE412Project/README.md

 * PostgreSQL
 * System Requirements: WSL2, MacOS, Linux
 * Flask `pip install flask flask-cors`
-* Visual Studio Code with Live Server Extention
+* Visual Studio Code with Live Server Extension

 ## Steps to Run
 1. Configure insertData.py to connect to you local instance of the database